carelesshangman/carelesshangman/README.md

   <h3> I'm 20 years old with a number of smaller projects behind me.</h3>
 </p>

- - Learning Rust & so many other things
+ - Rust is my new passion

- - Enjoying digital marketing as a side hustle
+ - Enjoying digital marketing on the side

  - I can't trust people who don't use dark mode
 <!--  -->